LearnersGuild/learning-os/blueprint/player/player-characteristics.md

 ---

-[^1]: Distance travelled is a concept that seeks to quantify the path of a potential aspirant outside of orthodox ability measurements like GPA, SAT and so forth.
+[^1]: Distance travelled is a concept that seeks to quantify the path of a potential applicant outside of orthodox ability measurements like GPA, SAT and so forth.
 It is a recognition of the progress a potential learners has made that may not be visible when compared to traditional learners.
-A consideration of distance travelled is very important in contextualizing potential Aspirants’ achievements.
+A consideration of distance travelled is very important in contextualizing potential Applicants’ achievements.